raistlinJ/vew/README.md

 The current version of RES supports VirtualBox machines.

 ### Limitations
-* Currently the system only consists of a few working functions; it is in very early stages.

-The project is actively and intensively being developed.
+* The system currently does not allow entry of custom VM commands.
+This feature is forthcoming.

 ### Installation
 RES has been tested on: